The line at the bottom of the pool is always straight, but it has taken Lukas Ming Menkhoff ’21 on a winding path around the world.

 “In that year, I was a full-time swimmer, training with the national team, traveling the world, competing,” he says.
 “That was an incredible experience.
 I managed to squeeze in two internships in that period, but I was mostly swimming.”

 Enlisting in the military in May 2015, Menkhoff spent four months in basic training and six months in specialist cadet school, graduated as a third sergeant and was posted to the 9th Singapore Infantry Regiment.
 Ultimately, he was assigned to complete his service helping oversee the training of other soldiers as a subject matter expert.

 During that time, he undertook what became an exhaustive and methodical college search.

-“It was quite remarkable how organized he was about his college search process,” says Gowdy, the Sagehen coach.
+“It was quite remarkable how organized he was about his college search process,” says Jean-Paul Gowdy, the Pomona-Pitzer coach.
 “He was looking at schools in Britain and he was looking at schools in the U.S. He had a whole spreadsheet that he showed us after the fact.”

 Menkhoff researched and communicated with dozens of universities.
 Yet Pomona College was the first he visited in the U.S., and Gowdy the first coach he met with.
 He considered Division I programs before learning his post-high school competitions would cost him a year of eligibility, and ultimately circled back to where he began with that first chat in Gowdy’s office.

 “That’s when I began to realize, where is swimming in my life right now?”
 Menkhoff says.
 “It’s not, certainly, my career.
 It has in many ways been keeping me back from finding myself and my true interests.
 I realized that the Division III setting is perfect for me, the best of both worlds.
 For me, deep down, within that four-month college search process, I knew Pomona was for me, and it was mostly the interaction I had with Coach Gowdy.”